Student, Strategic Communications

 Every campsite in Gatineau Park includes a fire pit, grill, picnic table and parking for one vehicle.
 Note that campsites do not have direct access to electricity, water or sewers.

 Perfect for: Anyone who wants to experience nature to the fullest.
 Classic campsites put you in the perfect location to explore activities like mountain biking, hiking, picnicking and more.
 This makes them ideal places for families and groups of all sizes.

 The La Pêche Lake sector is one of the most relaxing and beautiful camping areas in the Park.
 For canoe lovers, La Pêche Lake offers 33 canoe-camping sites in 11 different locations, and one group site.
 The sites are a 30- to 90-minute paddle from the boat launch, giving you the opportunity to admire the beauty of the lake as you canoe to your site.

 Don’t own a canoe?
 You can rent one for the duration of your stay.
 Note that these sites are for tenting only.
 They offer the same amenities as our classic campsites, with firewood and food hangers provided at the site.
 Remember to bring your own water!

-Perfect for: Smaller groups who love adventure.
+Perfect for: Campers who love adventure.
 If you love canoeing, an overnight stay at one of these sites is a unique and peaceful way to enjoy the lake.